WouterJ/mockery/docs/04-PHPUNIT-INTEGRATION.md

 $loader->register();
 ```

-If you are using Composer, you can simiplify this to just including the Composer generated autoloader file:
+If you are using Composer, you can simplify this to just including the Composer generated autoloader file:

 ```PHP
 require __DIR__ . '/../vendor/autoload.php'; // assuming vendor is one directory up